aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_02_HigherOrderDerivative_and_Functions.md

 print_name_and_data('Luke', 28, 1.75, 72)
 ```

 The function requires four *positional arguments* and they must be supplied exactly like in its definition.
+The term "positional arguments" speaks for itself.
+Their position must be respected when you pass them to the function - the order must be the same as in the definition of a function.
 Calling the function like,

 ```python
 print_name_and_data('Luke', 28, 72, 1.75)
 ```

 results in an undesired ouput.
-If you want to specify the arguments in the 'wrong' order, you may pass them as keyword arguments:
+If you want to specify the arguments in the 'wrong' order, you may pass them as *keyword arguments:*

 ```python
 print_name_and_data(age=28, name='Luke', weight=72, height=1.75)